aka: Attempted Suicide

 - In A Clockwork Orange, the Narrator Alex can't conventionally kill himself because the thought of violence makes him cripplingly ill - the reason he wants to kill himself in the first place.
 In a moment of sudden desperation he leaps from an apartment window, only to break most of his bones and wind up immobile and unable to talk in the hospital instead of dead.
 Needless to say, he isn't pleased.

-- The novel I Never Promised You a Rose Garden takes place in a mental hospital during the Fifties, from the perspective of teenage inmate Deborah, who was hospitalized after cutting her wrists and bleeding herself out into a basin.
+- Joanne Greenberg's I Never Promised Youa Rose Garden takes place in a mental hospital during the Fifties, from the perspective of teenage inmate Deborah, who was hospitalized after cutting her wrists and bleeding herself out into a basin.
+Her doctor recognized this as a plea for help, a suicidal gesture, not a true attempt.
 Another inmate says that "a nut is someone whose noose broke", meaning that failed suicide is a common background for the inmates.

 - In Jaroslav Hasek's The Good Soldier Švejk Švejk tells a story about a cadet driven to suicide by uncertainty of cadets' official status.note As Švejk puts it: